tue-ees-5xwg0/assignments/README.md

 of such a notebook for `power-grid-model`.

 Besides the notebook, you can optionally use PowerPoint slides and/or show some source code.
-You need to also reflect the whole assignment to explain the lessons you have learned, e.g., technical skills and/or collaboration skills.
+You need to also spend around 2 minutes to show how you have collaborated together and what lessons are leared.

 **Each team member has to present part of the work duing the final day.**

 ## Learning materials